abuiles/anuncios/Readme.md

         4. Run the following command to install all the dependencies. bundle install

-        5. Run the topics listening service with: ruby service.rb # if you are in Linux service_mac.rb  # if you are in a OSX.
+        5. Run the topics listing service with: ruby service.rb # if you are in Linux service_mac.rb  # if you are in a OSX.